35K

 FAQs

-It takes about 4-5 hours to complete the tour, whether it is a flyover tour or the tour with a landing at Kala Patthar.
+It takes about 4 to 5 hours to complete the tour.
+The duration is similar for flyover tour and the tour with a landing at Kala Patthar.

-They are flying over Everest Base Camp and Kala Patthar with no high-altitude landing or landing at Kala Patthar.
+One is flying over Everest Base Camp and Kala Patthar with no landing at higher altitude.
+The next includes landing at Kala Patthar.

 No, the unstable surface of the Everest Base Camp does not allow for landing there.
 There is a brief landing on Kala Patthar.
 But it is only if you opt for the package that includes the landing.
 Otherwise, it is a flyover tour of the base camp and Kala Patthar.